lance-gg/lance/docs/MyFirstGame.md

 }
 ```

-The end result should be this [file](https://github.com/OpherV/netpong/blob/master/src/common/NetpongGameEngine.js).

 ## Step 3: Extend the MyServerEngine Class

-The server engine will need to register the classes (`Ball` and `Paddle`)
-with the serializer, so that they can be sent over the network.
-This happens in the constructor.
-It must initialize the game engine
-when the game is started, and handle player connections and disconnections.
+The server engine will initialize the game engine when the game is started, and handle player connections and "disconnections".

 ### src/server/MyServerEngine.js
 ```javascript